- Many PC users have encountered the error invalid floating point operation in Windows 10.

 - After the procedure is finished, restart your computer.

-Solution 6 – Reinstall your audio drivers
+6. Reinstall your audio drivers

 - Open Device Manager.

-- Locate the driver that you want to remove, and right click it.
-Choose Uninstall from the menu.
+- Locate the driver that you want to remove, right-click it, and choose Uninstall from the menu.

 - If available, check Remove driver software for this device and click OK.